 Veronica Perez

 “Veronica A. Perez’s work suggests that there is no beauty without durability.
-Construction foam takes on the patterns of brickwork, plaited hair chokes balls of rough mortar, architectural props become ornamented shrines, plastic flowers lose their kitsch and make permanent, undying stands for themselves.
+Construction foam takes on the patterns of brickwork, plaited hair chokes balls of rough mortar, architectural props become ornamented shrines, and plastic flowers lose their kitsch and make permanent, undying stands for themselves.
 Together these sculptural gestures glance at the ephemeral and decide to stick around instead, making room for a striking feminist position on presence, adornment, and Latinx experience,” reflects Kyle Dancewicz on the jury’s selection.

-Jurist Alison Hearst notes, “Veronica Perez’s work really resonated for us all for its complexity and singularity.
+Jurist Alison Hearst notes, “Veronica Perez’s work resonated for us all for its complexity and singularity.
 Her ambitious sculptures and installations balance interior themes with those that are universal, such as societal beauty standards.
-The sculptures are comprised of “kitschy” materials, like fake flowers and wigs, which are exciting to see in sculpture and give the works a strong visceral affect.
-What I also really like about Perez’s work is that through some of the materials a layer of humor is added, which cleverly serves as an entry point into the serious themes her work broaches.
+The sculptures are comprised of “kitschy” materials, like fake flowers and wigs, which are exciting to see in sculpture and give the works a strong visceral effect.
+What I also really like about Perez’s work is that through some of the materials, a layer of humor is added, which cleverly serves as an entry point into the serious themes her work broaches.
 Perez is an artist I look forward to watching for years to come.”
 And this from juror Jennie Goldstein of the Whitney, “Perez’s merging of materials not typically experienced in close proximity–the formed concrete, two-by-four wood beams, and stacked bricks of construction sites alongside objects often associated with femme, decorative artifice such as wigs, extensions, even silk flowers–argues for a repositioning of expected associations.
 Her installations insist that we ask ourselves, what are the stories that might emerge from these cracks in the cement?
 What new worlds might be opened up, adorned, and allowed to breathe? “

 Veronica is from Westbrook, Maine.
 Her work can be found at veronicaaperez.com.